 Requests for refunds on gown hire fees should be made directly with the gown suppliers.
-Ticket refund requests should be made with Birmingham Town Hall Box Office.

 Data Protection 1998

 The Data Protection Act 1998 means that we are only able to discuss personal and individual student related matters with the student.
-Graduation Office staff are not at liberty to divulge information or take instruction from a third party, even if that third party is a family member.
+Graduation office staff are not at liberty to divulge information or take instruction from a third party, even if that third party is a family member.

 Your name will also be included in a special edition of the local newspaper.
-However, there is an option for your name and course details to be omitted from the newspaper when you register for your graduation ceremony via MAP.
+However, there is an option for your name and course details to be omitted from the publication when you register for your graduation ceremony via MAP.